-Similar buttons exist to set the Wild control push-switch to perform the same function.
-If the Wild control push switch is set to control ON/OFF or IN/OUT status for Aux Send, Input Delay or Front Pan controls, then the reset to default function will not take effect.
+Similar push switches to those on the assign panels exist on the Wild controls.
+If the Wild control push switch is enabled, pushing the wild control sets the default value.
+When disabled, an ON/OFF or IN/OUT status switch can be available for Aux Send, Input Delay or Front Pan controls if enabled in the field below.